namjmnam/Compounder/README.md

 Looks for compound words from a csv file, txt file or document string and saves it as a single txt file or prints results on command line
 * wordsplitter.py
 Searches for new words in a string of a document.
 Under development
+* simplersplitter.py
+Attempted to create a compound word generator independent from Mecab.
+Under development

 ## Test Files (input)
 * inputDoc.txt